 How to dismantle a pallet

 There are many ways of doing it.
-I’ve found that the four I’m going to tell you about is more than enough to take a pallet apart.
+I’ve found that the four I’m going to tell you about are more than enough to take a pallet apart.

 - Using a crowbar and a hammer